jon-bown/blog/_posts/2023-07-17-AccelerationIsNotAllYouNeed.md

 ---
 layout: post
 title: "Acceleration Is Not All You Need: The State of AI Hardware"
-description: "My submission to The State of AI Kaggle Competition 2023"
+description: "My submission to the 2023 Kaggle AI Report"
 date: 2023-07-17
 categories: ml
 ---